AlexanderLocke/alocke-note-taker-app/readme.md

 * [Questions](#questions)

 ## Description
 This is a simple note taking app where users can write notes with a title and description.
-Users can then view their previously saved notes
+Users can then view their previously saved notes and delete them if desired.

 ## Installation
 It is deployed on Heroku using this [link](https://pacific-brook-25197-d0fc69eb5a13.herokuapp.com/notes).
 You can also clone the repo and run it locally.